bit101/tinpig/readme.md

 Additional templates will be posted at https://github.com/bit101/tinpig-templates .

-Check out or download that repository and copy any templates you want into your local templates directory (`~/.config/tinpig/templates`).
+Check out or download that repository and copy any templates you want into your local templates directory (`~/.config/tinpig/templates`) or custom templates dir if you set one.
 Again, feel free to customize them to make them fit your own use.

 ## Creating new templates